onflow/Flow-Working-Groups/README.md

 5. [User Experience Working Group](./user_experience_working_group)
 6. [Wallet Working Group](./wallet_working_group)

-These six groups all the major streams of work and a group can have sub-committees within it to focus on specific topics.
+These six groups cover all the major streams of work and a group can have sub-committees within it to focus on specific topics.

-The working groupr aim at driving their respective topics where members contribute towards ideation, research, designs and implementation of several initiatives under that topic.
+The working group goal is to drive their respective topic where members contribute towards ideation, research, designs and implementation of several initiatives under that topic.

 Everyone is invited to join these working groups as per their areas of interest.

 Meeting cadence and agendas can be found in each of the respective sub-folders.